 What pastries are sold at the Eliseyev Emporium

 Along the walls are all different types of treats to take away.

-Pastries, macaroons, cakes, dainties, bonbons, truffles, Turkish delight, chocolates and many more sugary morsels to try and are really cheap.
+Pastries, macaroons, cakes, dainties, bonbons, truffles, Turkish delight, chocolates, and many more sugary morsels to try are really cheap.

 I overheard a tour guide say that “through time, the Emporium has been for all.
 Anyone can afford a treat at Eliseyevs!”.
 It was so lovely.